Amincheminform/Koc-Predictor_v1.0/README.md

 ---

-Bugs: If you encounter any bugs, please report the issue to my mail id pharmacist.amin@gmail.com
+Bugs: If you encounter any bugs, please report the issue to my email address pharmacist.amin@gmail.com